Green-underside Blue (Glaucopsyche alexis)

 next page back to list

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-24663_female_Var_09May11 25562_pair_Alpes-Maritimes_09Jun11 5498_pair_Var_15May07
+50934_female_Var_28May23 24663_female_Var_09May11 25562_pair_Alpes-Maritimes_09Jun11 5498_pair_Var_15May07

 Alexis is a widespread and quite common early season butterfly, emerging in late April but having largely disappeared in Var by the time July arrives.
 The underside markings vary quite dramatically; the unh spots can be almost non-existent and the strong unf spots greatly reduced (the books describe this as "variant"), when the female could almost be confused with the Mazarine Blue (Cyaniris semiargus) if the forewing is tucked below the hindwing.
-The underside colour, as can be seen from these photos, is also highly variable, and one could be forgiven for thinking that these alexis shots were of several different species.
+The underside colour, as can be seen from these photographs, is also highly variable, and one could be forgiven for thinking that these alexis shots were of several different species.
 Only occasionally is a female greenish in colour, with a greenish basal sheen, so this species is probably mis-named.

-The male upperside has a conspicuous wide black border, widening at the apex; this serves to differentiate the male alexis from any other species in France.
 The blue colour is quite strong and slightly darker than the Common Blue (Polyommatus icarus), which it resembles in terms of size.
 The female can vary from almost completely brown to having extensive blue in the basal areas of both forewings.

-Black-eyed Blue (G. melanops) is very similar, the main distinguishing feature being the grey marks around the underside margins of both wings.
-These can vary between just discernible, to quite strong in melanops, so sometimes a good view is needed to confirm their existence.
-Alexis has no marginal markings, even vestigial, so this is a definitive ID clue.
-Melanops is often smaller in size, and the male upperside has, in my opinion, a rather paler steely-blue colouring, although at least one expert does not concur.
-The melanops black border is not dissimilar to the alexis border but is not quite as neat and tidy.
+The Black-eyed Blue (G. melanops) is very similar, the main distinguishing feature being the grey marks around the underside margins of both wings.
+These can vary between just discernible to quite strong in melanops, so sometimes a good view is needed to confirm their existence.
+Alexis has no marginal markings, even vestigial, so this is a definitive identification clue.

 ref sex